 Ready to get started?
 For more information on general admission, clearing course prerequisites, registration and transferring in outside credits refer to Next Steps – Getting Started at BC.

 Current students should follow the catalog requirements of the academic year they started on the program unless advised otherwise.
 If you have any questions regarding the courses on your education plan please reach out to the program manager.

 - Old technical and math credits (past five years) cannot be applied to this degree

-- Students completing the AAS-T Software Development will have all program prerequisites to be eligible for the BAS Application Development program and students completing the AAS-T Artificial Intelligence will have all program prerequisites to be eligible for the BAS Artificial Intelligence program
+- Students completing the Information Technology, AAS-T will have all program prerequisites to be eligible for the BAS Cybersecurity degree

 Degree requirements can experience curriculum changes every academic year.
 Click on the dropdowns below to view the latest degree requirement changes.